ThatOneGuy42/Lorebook/README.md

 # GitWiki-BS12-
-Lore site for the BS12 Lore.
-Gonna be a wiki
+Structuring and Info for the BS12 Lore.
+Here's the Main Page: http://thatoneguy42.github.io/GitWiki-BS12